rhboot/shim/SBAT.md

 name.
 Product names can specify a specifc version or refer to the entire prodcut family.
 For example mydistro and mydistro-12.

- Components that are used as a link in the UEFI secure boot chain of trust are also assigned names.
+ Components that are used as a link in the UEFI Secure Boot chain of trust are also assigned names.
 Examples of components are shim, GRUB, kernel, hypervisors, etc.